Amin-mashari/Docker-Installation-Methods/ansible/README.md

 <a href="https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html">Ansible installing guide</a>

-after isntalaation we should set inventory for ansible, host inventory is a file that we tell ansible to where to go.
+after installation, we should set inventory for ansible. host inventory is a file that we tell ansible to where to go.

 ## set custom inventory
 ```